 4. Management fees: Part of the fees may be used to pay for the services of a property management company, which handles administrative tasks such as collecting fees, organizing repairs, and enforcing strata rules and bylaws.

-Below is a sample breakdown of what strata levies cover for a building of 10 – 19 lots.
+Below is a sample breakdown of a building with 10 – 19 lots and how their Administrative Fund is broken up.

 How much are my strata levies?

-The amount of strata fees can range from a few hundred to several thousand dollars per month, depending on the size of the building, the number of units, and the level of services and amenities provided.
-For example, small, self-managed strata with minimal common areas and services may have lower fees than a larger, professionally managed building with on-site amenities such as a pool, gym, or concierge.
+Every building is unique, and therefore the strata levies for your building will be unique to cater for things like varying facilities and amenities, number of units, size of building and maintenance requirements for the future.
+The amount of strata fees can range from a few hundred to several thousand dollars per month, for example, small, self-managed strata with minimal common areas and services may have lower fees than a larger, professionally managed building with on-site amenities such as a pool, gym, or concierge.

 What is my portion of the strata levies?